 For complete academic procedures and requirements, students are advised to consult the Graduate Bulletin.

 (2) Teaching fellowships.
 Students are required to serve as Teaching Fellows or instructors in undergraduate courses each semester to receive a Teaching Service stipend.
 Students are exempted from teaching during their first semester and their final semester of the program, during the semester they complete their teaching tutorial, and during both semesters the year (usually the 4th) they teach an independent seminar.
 They may also be fully or partly exempted when supported by an external fellowship.
 Please see Teaching Experience for additional details.
 Satisfactory evaluations from course instructors are required to remain in good standing in the program.
 Unsatisfactory evaluations may be grounds for probation or dismissal from the program.

 (3) Graduate Lunch.
-All students are also required to attend (and present annually at) weekly Graduate Lunch meetings, which are held Fridays during the academic year from 12:15-1:15pm.
+All students are also required to attend (and, beginning in their 2nd year, present annually at) weekly Graduate Lunch meetings, which are held Fridays during the academic year from 12:15-1:15pm.
 These meetings are aimed at establishing a community of scholars among graduate students and faculty.
 The content varies, but the central activity consists of research presentations by students.
 Students and faculty may also suggest content, including outside speakers and professional development seminars or activities.
 The last Graduate Lunch of each academic year consists of a students-only discussion, after which the group sends the Co-Directors of Graduate Studies a summary of their concerns and suggestions about the program.

 (4) Colloquia.
 Graduate Lunch is typically not held on the first Friday of each month, which is reserved for Psychology Department colloquia, which students are also required to attend.